Renovation

 Houses with more free space tend to have bigger and fewer essential furniture and fittings.
 For example, a spacious room may have a single large sofa to offer more sitting allowance in a smaller space.

-On the other hand, a squeezed room could have several smaller sofas that occupy more space but offer less seating.
+On the other hand, a squeezed room could have several more petite sofas that occupy more space but offer less seating.

-Before leaving the apartment, note the number and the arrangement pattern of the furniture featured in the kind of space you’d like.
+Before leaving the apartment, note the furniture’s number and arrangement pattern featured in the kind of space you’d like.

 Lighting is critical in achieving a good balance in a home’s interior.